What Ingredients Really Matter In Your Skincare Products?

 The most important thing to keep in mind is that not everything natural is good for acne and redness, and not everything with a chemical sounding name is bad.

 For instance, the worst ingredient for acne is cocoa butter.
-It clogs skin like crazy!
-Avocado oil is mildly clogging, and believe it or not, coconut oil can also be a disaster for acne skin.
-If you buy a handcrafted lotion with any of these ingredients believing that it can't be bad because it's "all natural," you could have a real mess on your hands.
+It clogs pores like crazy!
+Almond oil is mildly clogging, and believe it or not, coconut oil can be a total disaster for acne skin, clogging pores and dehydrating skin at the same time!
+If you buy a handcrafted lotion with any of these ingredients believing that it can't be bad because it's "all natural," you could end up with a real mess on your hands.

-On the other hand, the best anti-inflammatory ingredients for redness and blotchiness are from nature - aloe, sea whip (an extract taken from a creature living inside a kind of coral called sea whip or sea fan), chamomile, allentoin (from comfrey) and azulene are mainstays in the skin care world and have no synthetic equivalents.
+On the other hand, some of the best anti-inflammatory ingredients for redness and blotchiness are from nature - aloe, green tea, chamomile, allentoin (from comfrey) and azulene are mainstays in the skin care world and have no synthetic equivalents.

 Or, take chemical sounding names.
-I've seen natural lines use ingredients like Isopropyl Palmitate, a very pore-clogging ingredient because it's derived from palm oil.
-It may be naturally derived, but it actually makes acne worse.
+I've seen natural lines use ingredients like Isopropyl Palmitate, a very pore-clogging ingredient, because it's derived from palm oil.
+It may be naturally derived, but it actually makes acne much worse.

 The adage "You should only use products with ingredients whose names you can pronounce." is simply something I do not believe in at all.
-There are just too many naturally derived and healthy ingredients that acne and sensitivity need that would be unnecessarily missed out on just because their names are long.
+There are just too many laboratory derived, healthy ingredients that acne and sensitivity benefit greatly from that would be unnecessarily missed out on just because their names are long.
 It doesn't make sense.

 1) Tea tree and lavender may be antibacterial, but will never ever be as effective as Benzoyl Peroxide when it comes to flushing out pores and keeping acne bacteria from proliferating and making a mess.
 Depending on the severity of your acne, it may not be possible to stay entirely natural.
 On the other hand, Salicylic Acid, which comes from wintergreen and/or willow bark, is one of the best acne medicines around, and even takes care of redness.
 On the other other hand, Sal Acid doesn't adequately penetrate the skin unless it has SD Alcohol as a vehicle.
 Are you getting the picture?

 2) Always remember that when it comes to redness and sensitivity, natural fragrance can be worse than artificial!
-In fact, if a product has many botanicals in it, this would be something to stay away from.
-Sensitive skin tends to have quite a few allergies, even when they may be mild enough to cause redness you may have attributed to something else.
+In fact, a product that has too many botanicals would be something to stay away from.
+Sensitive skin tends to come with quite a few allergies, even when they may be mild enough to cause redness you may have attributed to something else.
 The most important part of a good regimen for sensitive skin is the inclusion of anti-inflammatories.
 Aloe, sea whip (you might see "pseudopterogorgia elisabethea extract" on the label), green tea and zinc oxide are what you want to look for.

-I've seen so many organic or “all natural” lines make egregious mistakes when it comes to acne and sensitivity, even when a label says an item is meant for acneic or sensitive skin, I prefer to advise you on what ingredients to avoid.
-If you still need guidance on what to use, you can't go wrong visiting a skin care salon that shares your vision.
+I've seen so many organic or “all natural” lines make egregious mistakes when it comes to acne and sensitivity, when a label says a product is meant for acneic or sensitive skin, the knowledge of the formulator and skincare company can be suspect.
+If you still need guidance on what to use, you can't go wrong visiting a skincare salon or website that shares your vision.
 At least then you wouldn't be flying blind with trial and error on a skin type that can be one of the most difficult to deal with.

 Here's a short list of what ingredients to avoid if your skin is oily with acne and redness: